Lartu/ldpl/docs/flow.md

 ## `IN _ CALL PARALLEL _`

-The `CALL PARALLEL` statement executes a SUB-PROCEDURE on a parallel thread to the main thread of your program.
+The `CALL PARALLEL` statement executes a SUB-PROCEDURE on a parallel thread to the main thread of your program and stores a reference number to it in the passed NUMBER variable.
 Once the parallel thread is running, execution continues from the line following the `CALL PARALLEL`.

 **Syntax:**